About the Netherlands Institute for Law and

 Connection, scale increase and visibility

-The NILG focuses on cooperation with individual researchers, institutions and faculties in the Netherlands and abroad, who are attracted to the research theme.
-The institute’s principal objectives are to create connection between research projects, to increase the scale and to improve the visibility of research and researchers.
+The NILG focuses on cooperation with individual researchers, institutions and faculties in the Netherlands and abroad, who are interested in conducting law and governance research.
+The institute’s principal objectives are to create connections between research projects, to increase the scale and to improve the visibility of law and governance research and researchers.
 The institute is an open platform for the exchange of expertise and researchers.
-This open character is a logical consequence of its objectives.